 Some of these careers, like criminologists, require a master’s degree.
 Criminologists are sociologists who study crime data and trends and are likely to work in an academic setting, teaching, conducting research, and reporting findings.
 Likewise, many criminology majors pursue careers in law and earn a law degree after graduating with a bachelor’s.

-Whether you desire to jump into a career after graduating or go to school an extra year or two for a master’s degree, criminology is an excellent field that opens doors to various careers in exciting environments.
+Whether you desire to jump into the criminal justice system after graduating or go to school an extra year or two for a master’s degree, criminology is an excellent field that opens doors to various careers in exciting environments.

 Related Resource: Highest Paying College Majors

 The median pay for criminology professionals ranges greatly depending on where you are located.
 It makes sense that if you are a police officer working in New York, you will make more than if you are working in a rural town in Kansas.
 However, the U.S. Bureau of Labor Statistics reports the following salaries: